 Christian Ewert is the President of amfori.
 Prior to this role, Christian worked as President and CEO of ICTI CARE Foundation, the International Council of Toy Industries’ (ICTI) program, to promote social compliance in the supply chain producing for the toy and children’s products industry.
 Christian previously worked as the Chief Operating Officer and Member of the Board of Zapf Creation, Europe’s leading manufacturer of branded play & function and collector dolls and doll accessories.
 For more than 10 years he held the position of Managing Director and Chairman of North Sails Lanka which is the leading manufacturer of products for the windsurfing industry, operating two factories and employing more than 1000 staff.
 Christian had previously held the position of CEO of Mistral Sports, the market leader in the windsurfing industry.

-Avedis H Seferian joined WRAP in 2004 and became its President and CEO in 2012.
+Avedis H. Seferian joined WRAP in 2004 and became its President and CEO in 2012.
 He has extensive knowledge of social responsibility issues within the highly complex worldwide supply chains of the apparel, textile and footwear sectors.
-A recognized expert in the area of social compliance and responsible sourcing, he often speaks on topics in this field at different forums around the world, and has contributed to many leading trade publications and news outlets.
-Avedis serves on the Board of Advisors of the Alliance for Bangladesh Worker Safety, as well as the Stakeholder Board for the Association of Professional Social Compliance Auditors (APSCA).
+A recognized expert in the area of social compliance and responsible sourcing, he often speaks on topics in this field at different forums around the world and has contributed to many leading trade publications and news outlets.
+Mr. Seferian is the Chairman of the Executive Board (and a member of the Stakeholder Board) of the Association of Professional Social Compliance Auditors (APSCA) and sits on the Impartiality Committees of several audit organizations; he also served on the Board of Advisors of the Alliance for Bangladesh Worker Safety.

-Avedis began his career working for a business research and development organization before migrating over to legal research.
+Mr. Seferian began his career working for a business research and development organization before migrating over to legal research.
 Prior to joining WRAP, he was with a small law firm in Washington, DC.
-Avedis has also taught in various capacities in the business and legal arenas.
-He speaks five languages and holds three degrees from three separate continents - a Bachelor’s in Economics from St. Stephen’s College, Delhi University in India; an MBA from the American University of Armenia; and a Juris Doctor from the Georgetown University Law Center in the United States, where he was a Law Fellow and made the Dean’s List.
+Mr. Seferian has also taught in various capacities in the business and legal arenas, including as an adjunct professor at the University of Maryland University College.
+He speaks five languages, has lived in four countries and holds three degrees from three continents – a Bachelor’s in Economics from St. Stephen’s College, Delhi University in India; an MBA from the American University of Armenia; and a Juris Doctor from the Georgetown University Law Center in the United States, where he was a Law Fellow and made the Dean’s List.

-Avedis is a member of the American Bar Association and the Virginia State Bar.
-He resides in Fairfax, Virginia with his wife and 2 sons.
+Mr Seferian is a member of the American Bar Association and the Virginia State Bar.
+He resides in Fairfax Virginia with his wife and their 2 sons.

 Mark Spears is an eternal optimist who believes meaningful progress results from inclusive collaborative engagement.
 Having retired from The Walt Disney Company after nearly thirty years, he devotes his current efforts to promoting positive Environmental and social change.
 In his spare time, he scours the world for emerging artisan coffee roasts and craft beer styles.